zilliztech/zdoc/docs/tutorials/projects-and-organizations/users-roles/manage-projects-and-collaborator.md

 # Manage Projects and Collaborators

-In the [organization and project](./a-panorama-view) hierarchy, you can manage projects through the following actions:
+In the [organization and project](./a-panorama-view) hierarchy, you can manage projects and collaborators through the following actions:

 - [Creating a project](./manage-projects-and-collaborator#create-a-project)